alvaroOnCode/writing-json-from-endpoint/README.md

 ## 🔖 Description

-Writing `json` files in choosen directory given a JavaScript object array.
+Writing `json` files in choosen directory given a JavaScript objects array.

 ## ⚙️ How To